-From Nintendo to Lego, what deals can you expect in Aldi’s Black Friday sale
+From Nintendo to Lego, here’s what to expect in Aldi’s Black Friday sale

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Aldi Black Friday deals 2021: When the sale starts and what to expect from Nintendo, Apple and more
+Aldi Black Friday deals 2021: When the sale starts and what deals to expect on Nintendo, Apple and more

 We predict the retailer will be taking part in the biggest sale event of the year again, with discounts on both named and own-brand products

-The countdown to Black Friday, the sale which is undoubtedly the biggest shopping event of the year, is officially on.
-And once again we’re hoping to see prices slashed across tech, beauty, home appliances and more at some of our favourite stores.
+With just two days to go until Black Friday – the sale which is undoubtedly the biggest shopping event of the year – the countdown is officially on.
+And just like last year, we’re hoping to see prices slashed across tech, beauty, home appliances and more at some of our favourite stores.

-Though the event may have got its start as a one-day sale in the US to mark the beginning of the festive shopping season, it has since spread worldwide where many retailers joined in on the weekend-long event, concluding on Cyber Monday.
+Though the event may have begun as just a one-day sale in the US to mark the beginning of the festive shopping season, it has since spread worldwide with many retailers joining in on the weekend-long event, concluding on Cyber Monday.
 Year-on-year increasingly more retailers are taking part in the sale but, while the likes of Amazon, John Lewis and Argos are veterans to the event, this is only the second year that Aldi has taken part.
 However, just because the budget supermarket is still relatively new to it all, don’t rule it out.

 During 2020’s event Aldi gave shoppers some amazing deals and discounts, slashing the prices of big-ticket items such as the Nintendo Switch and Apple AirPods, along with a collection of own-brand favourites.
 So, it’s fair to say, we’re expecting big things from the retailer this year, too.

+From Boots and Very to AO, Amazon, Currys and La Redoute, a bunch of retailers have already dropped their Black Friday deals in the lead up to the big event.
+So we’ve got our eyes firmly peeled on Aldi.

-To make sure you don’t miss a deal or discount, we’ll be bringing you all the details throughout the 2021 sale.
+To make sure you don’t miss a deal or discount, we’ll be bringing you all the details throughout the 2021 sale, so bookmark this page.
 For now though, here’s everything you need to know ahead of the mammoth event, as well as what you could be looking forward to from Aldi.

 Read more: